rust-stuco/lectures/week10/smart_pointers.md

   }
 }
 ```
-* This implementation allows modifying the list structure instead of list values
+* This implementation allows modifying the list *structure* instead of list *values*.
-* Now we have a function `tail` that gets the rest of our list
+* Now we have a function `tail` that gets the rest of our list.

 ---

-# What Happens?
+# What Happens Here?

 ```rust
 let a = Rc::new(Cons(5, RefCell::new(Rc::new(Nil))));